 - Trauma – Injury to the ear or even the upper neck can cause the ear to stop draining properly.
 This can result in a buildup of fluid that causes ear pain, infections, or vestibular conditions like Meniere’s disease.

 - Smoking (secondhand smoke) – Cigarettes inhibit the immune system and could result in more frequent cases of cold, flu, and bacterial infections.
-They also lead to faster degeneration of the discs of the neck, which can result in a chain reaction that affects the ears.
+They also lead to faster degeneration of the discs of the neck.
+This can result in a chain reaction that affects the ears.

 - Family History – Ear issues do seem to run in families.